-Here, the segments ($\rho_{\text{prefix}},\rho_{\text{suffix}},g_{\text{prefix}},g_{\text{suffix}}$) constitute the optimizable \textbf{Attention Attractor}; its optimization is detailed in Sec.~\ref{sec:proxy_objective}.
+\eric{This design can be realized in a document template with distinct components: } Here, the segments ($\rho_{\text{prefix}},\rho_{\text{suffix}},g_{\text{prefix}},g_{\text{suffix}}$) constitute the optimizable \textbf{Attention Attractor}; its optimization is detailed in Sec.~\ref{sec:proxy_objective}.
 The slots within the attractor are the \textbf{Focus Regions}, which contain the actual malicious content.
 The term $s_{\text{ret}}$ and $s_{\text{gen}}$ denote the \textbf{Attack Payloads} that are inserted into these respective regions.
 Specifically, the retrieval-side payload $(s_{\text{ret}})$ is crafted to be semantically close to the trigger, while the generation-side payload $(s_{\text{gen}})$ encodes the malicious instructions.
 This design allows various Payloads, from simple templates to adversarially optimized content, to be deployed without retraining the reusable Attention Attractor.